Hrutesh19/Hrutesh19/README.md

 📚 Aspiring Software Developer.

-🚀 Excited to learn and contribute to the world of Fullstack development!
+🚀 Excited to learn and contribute to the world of Software development!

 🎓 **Academic Background**
-- BE in [ Electronics and Telecommunication] | [Savitribai Phule Pune University] | [2023]
+- BE in  Electronics and Telecommunication | Savitribai Phule Pune University | 2023
 - **Academic Projects**:
-  - Accurate Detection of Foliage Targets using Image Processing (DIAT) | 2023
+  1. Accurate Detection of Foliage Targets using Image Processing (DIAT) | 2023

-  - Visitor’s Car Parking System with LCD Display Using Arduino | 2022
+  3. Visitor’s Car Parking System with LCD Display Using Arduino | 2022

 🧪 **Internship**
 - Research Intern at DRDO under the Defence Institute of Advanced Technology (DIAT) - Radar System Lab |Sep 22 - May 23